-WBU brings together all the major national and international organizations of blind persons and those organizations providing services to the visually impaired to work on the issues affecting the quality of life for blind people.
-Globally, we are divided into 6 regions, with each region having its own President and volunteer executive team to assist the needs of the local members.
-A listing of our global members and region offices can be accessed in the 'Contact Us' section of this website.
+WBU brings together all the major national and international organizations of blind persons and those organizations providing services to people with low vision to work on the issues affecting the quality of life for blind people.
+Globally, we are divided into six regions, with each region having its own President and volunteer executive team to assist the needs of the local members.
+A listing of our global members and regional offices can be accessed in the 'Contact Us' section of this website.

 The Vision Alliance

 The World Blind Union is a member of the Vision Alliance along with IAPB (International Agency for the Prevention of Blindness) and the ICEVI (International Council for Education of People with Visual Impairment).
-We work together as a coalition to advance the standards of people who are visually impaired and to educate others how to prevent blindness.
+We work together as a coalition to advance the standards of people who are blind and partially sighted and to educate others how to prevent blindness.

-ICEVI - http://www.icevi.org/
+ICEVI - www.icevi.org

 International Council for Education of People with Visual Impairment (ICEVI) is a global association of individuals and organizations that promotes equal access to appropriate education for all children and youth with visual impairment so that they may achieve their full potential.

-IAPB - The Right To Sight www.v2020.org

 Vision 2020 - The Right to Sight

 is a global initiative of the International Agency for the Prevention of Blindness (IAPB) and the World Health Organization (WHO), with a coalition of international Non-Governmental Organizations.
 The mission is to eliminate the main causes of avoidable blindness by the year 2020 by facilitating the planning, development and implementation of sustainable national eye care programs.